 You have to plan ahead for a visit to The Scrap Exchange, but it sure is fun for creative pursuits without having to make a mess at home!
 Check the calendar for a workshop or class your kids would enjoy!

-TEMPORARILY CLOSED.
+TEMPORARILY CLOSED (reopening in the Fall of 2024).
 Wheels Roller Rink was privately owned and operated for more than 40 years.
 It is currently being refurbished and brought up to ADA standards by the City of Durham Parks and Recreation.
-It is scheduled to reopen, better than ever, in 2024.

 A City of Durham Heritage Park, Leigh Farm Park shows the progression of agriculture from the 1830s and beyond.